vczh/WebsitePlayground/README.md

 ## starter-packages folder

-- Copy any package  to `package` folder to create a new package
+- Copy any package  to `package` folder to create a new package.
-- Change folder name and `name` in `package.json`
+- Change folder name and `name` in `package.json`.

 ### starter-jest